ajcase/carbon-forge/README.md

 - Create the API proxy service for the frontend
 - Add live preview capability for generated components
 - Add more examples and improved documentation

+### Version 0.3.1 - Vertical Mode Switcher and Fixed Model Selector

+**Styling Changes**
+- Updated `.switchers-container` to vertical stacking.
+- Pinned `.model-group` to the top-right corner of the viewport.